nxt-insurance/nxt_schema/README.md

 TODO:

+- Explain the difference between array nodes and typed array nodes
+- Should we translate coercion errors as well?
 - Add Options class that knows what kind of options are allowed and exclude each other
 - Implement proper schema and validation error system that would be capable of I18n and custom error messages
 - Test the different scenarios of merging schemas array, hash, ...